 They need boots on the ground in this state when they are back home trying to buy a new car, and getting the medical treatment they need.

 My advice to you: Colorado accidents should be handled by Colorado attorneys.
-Don’t let your loved ones travel back to another state after a family car accident without first consulting a Colorado attorney.
+Don’t let your loved ones travel back to another state after a family car accident without first consulting an attorney.
 Not only are they going to need someone fighting for them who understands Colorado’s laws, but they need boots on the ground in this state when they are back home trying to buy a new car, and getting the medical treatment they need.

 Why?
 Getting paid by the at-fault driver’s insurance company is not easy.
 Did you know that the other driver’s auto insurance won’t pay for damages until the victim is completely done with treatment?
 There is no “pay-as-you-go” provision.
 So, while a victim is racking up medical bills, their credit is suffering, and the bills won’t go away until the treatment is complete.

 A Colorado personal injury attorney can help bridge this chasm for victims, helping them to understand other insurance options available and even helping to protect their credit.
 Meanwhile, the attorney can also work to secure the best possible settlement from the at-fault driver’s insurance company.